Aliases for H3-3B Gene

 GeneCards Summary for H3-3B Gene

 H3-3B (H3.3 Histone B) is a Protein Coding gene.
-Diseases associated with H3-3B include Chondroblastoma and Bone Giant Cell Sarcoma.
-Among its related pathways are Cellular Senescence (REACTOME) and Meiosis.
+Diseases associated with H3-3B include Chondroblastoma and Clear Cell Chondrosarcoma.
+Among its related pathways are Cellular Senescence (REACTOME) and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 An important paralog of this gene is H3-3A.

 UniProtKB/Swiss-Prot Summary for H3-3B Gene

 Variant histone H3 which replaces conventional H3 in a wide range of nucleosomes in active genes.
 Constitutes the predominant form of histone H3 in non-dividing cells and is incorporated into chromatin independently of DNA synthesis.
 Deposited at sites of nucleosomal displacement throughout transcribed genes, suggesting that it represents an epigenetic imprint of transcriptionally active chromatin.
 Nucleosomes wrap and compact DNA into chromatin, limiting DNA accessibility to the cellular machineries which require DNA as a template.
 Histones thereby play a central role in transcription regulation, DNA repair, DNA replication and chromosomal stability.
 DNA accessibility is regulated via a complex set of post-translational modifications of histones, also called histone code, and nucleosome remodeling.